 Remember: Business is not an exact science, it’s experimentation.
-Every strategy is a hypotheses that has to tested.
+Every strategy is a hypothesis that has to be tested.

 Strategy is about deciding where and how to play.
 For a strategy to work, it has to embrace constraints.
 But some organizations take this to the limit and place all their eggs in one basket; this is a huge mistake.

 There are people out there who don’t want to get out of their comfort zone, who want to rely on the quickest way to make money; without the hassle.
 Of course, this is a fallacy.
 Facebook ads should not be the only part of your overall digital marketing strategy.

 There’s paid media and earned media.
 Your marketing strategy, both online and offline, should have a word of mouthpart which results in earned media, you reach this by writing good content.
 When you come to content writing it’s a tough and the boring task ever, while the internet marketers overcome that issue using the recommended content marketing tools e.g Semrush, SEOMagnifier.
 More importantly, don’t cling to the past.
 Understand that times have changed and you have to adapt; your business will die if you don’t.

 Every entrepreneur wants to run a successful business, but it can be hard to define what that means.
 Just keeping your doors open?
 Inventing the product that beats global warming?
 Becoming a millionaire?
 A billionaire?
 Some business owners jump in with no clear idea of what they’d consider a successful business, but achieving your dreams will be easier if you nail down exactly what they are.